HustLion/cppPrac/README.md

 Afer step 2, I can use this flashcard app to help with my graduate exam.

 * Step 1: Write json data with editor and manually copy and save. - partially done => bug: doesn't support multiline edit..
 No syntax highlighting...
 After clicking `new item`, doesn't generate structure according to the template.
-* Step 2: Show json data in browser with the json data I wrote. - developing
+* Step 2: Show json data in browser with the json data I wrote. - partially done => no stylying now.
 * Step 3: Show json data in browser with data fetched from my Heroku app. => refer to https://github.com/thormartin91/flashcard
 * Step 4: Edit and save data to Heroku app. => refer to https://github.com/thormartin91/flashcard
 * Step 5: Enable user management feature with my Heroku app.